 If you’re looking for a healthier version, you can ask for an Açai without sugar and Guarana but mixed with banana or pineapple.
 Even though you can’t expect too much from the taste, it’s a refreshing snack.

 By the way, you will find the best Açai in Leblon.

-Juice bars for a snacks, Açai and even meals are at every corner.
-The in Portuguese called “Sucos” aren’t what we understand as juices.
+Juice bars for snacks, Açai and even meals are at every corner.
+What are called “Sucos” in Portuguese aren’t what we recognize as juices.
 What they actually sell are smoothies.
 Most of them are with sugar if you don’t ask for sugar free.